ucbrise/clipper/clipper_admin/docs/model_deployers.rst

    }

 .. note::
-    You can find additional examples of using both model deployers in `Clipper's integration tests <https://github.com/ucbrise/clipper/tree/develop/integration-tests>`_.
+    You can find additional examples of using model deployers in `Clipper's integration tests <https://github.com/ucbrise/clipper/tree/develop/integration-tests>`_.

 Pure Python functions